Nazarene Israel Statement of Faith (Halachah)

 Divorce.
 As explained in “Yahweh’s Heart in Marriage,” the term “divorce” in Scripture is more like legal separation today.
 Yahweh considers divorce a temporary disciplinary condition, to be applied only to women who are being sexually immoral.
 Further, divorce (legal separation) is only supposed to last for as long as she is being sexually immoral.
 As soon as she stops behaving immorally, Yahweh’s example is to take her back.
 This is seen in the example of how Yahweh treats Ephraim, and how Yahweh told Hoshea (Hosea) to pursue his harlot wife Gomer.
 The only time marriage is truly severed is if the wife remarries.
 If she remarries the former husband after marrying another man, then the land becomes defiled (Deuteronomy 24:1-4).

 Traditional Marriage.
-Scripture only approves of unions between a man and a woman (and ideally, just one man and just one woman).
+Scripture only approves of unions between a biological man (from birth) and a biological woman (from birth), and ideally, just one man and just one woman.
 Because we believe Scripture, we are not able to recognize or perform any other kinds of marriages.
 Please do not take this as an excuse to persecute us.

 Fellowship.
 No one who is mistreating his wife may enter a Nazarene Israel fellowship.
 It makes no sense to pretend there is shalom when brothers are mistreating their wives.